 We have also been one of the leaders among Chicago area messenger companies in the general use of computer technology.
 In 1994 we took a major step forward and developed our own in-house dispatch/order entry/order tracking computer system from scratch.
 The system allowed us much more flexibility than buying a pre-configured software package from a vendor, and allowed us at an early date to integrate our communications with the drivers into our order system.
 Prior to this, the order had to be entered by a customer service rep, and then a page had to be typed in separately by a dispatcher and sent to the driver.
 With the new system, the order only had to be entered once; the software would automatically format the page and send it to the driver.
 This may not sound like a great advance, but it freed up a tremendous amount of the dispatchers' time so they could concentrate on managing the drivers more effectively.
 In a similar vein, we were one of the first companies in the Chicago area to use 2-way pagers, enabling the drivers to type in a POD name on their field device and send it back to the office, where the software would automatically update the job record with signature and time-stamp info.
 Prior to this, drivers would have to call in and spell names over the radio to the dispatchers, who would have to take the time to enter it in the system (and it would not get entered if they didn't have the time).
 Automating this freed up more of the dispatcher's time and made it certain that the POD would get into the system, making the information available to us and you in real-time.

 Most recently, we were one of the first messenger companies in the Chicago area to have an interactive web site where our clients could enter and track jobs in real-time and have access to the same files on our server that we have back in the office.
-Most local companies (or messenger comapnies of our size anywhere, for that matter) still do not have a web site, or if they do it does not allow order entry or tracking since it does not connect to their databases, but merely gives information about the company and maybe an order sheet you can print and fax to them.
-Our web site can save you time and money (3% discount for orders placed using it) and we urge you to stay tuned for new features coming soon, like credit cards and real-time on-line help.
+Most local companies (or messenger companies of our size anywhere, for that matter) still do not have a web site, or if they do it does not allow order entry or tracking since it does not connect to their databases, but merely gives information about the company and maybe an order sheet you can print and fax to them.
+Our web site can save you time and money (3% discount for orders placed using it) and you can pay by secure credit card and track your order in real-time on line.